 Emotional Support Animal Laws in North Carolina

-North Carolina protects those in need of emotional and physical assistance from discrimination, particularly those who rely upon an emotional support animal for disability support.
-There are federal and state laws in place that ensure those with emotional support animals recommended by a licensed mental health provider are allowed to have their companion with them in various areas, including in their home and in most public accommodations.
+North Carolina protects those in need of emotional and physical assistance from discrimination, particularly those who rely upon an emotional support animal (ESA) for disability support.
+Federal and state laws in place ensure those with emotional support animals, recommended by a licensed mental health provider, are allowed to have their companion with them in various areas, including in their home and most public accommodations.

 However, there are certain restrictions that North Carolina residents who own an emotional support animal should be aware of, along with important distinctions between those with service animals and those with emotional support animals.

-The following is an overview of the rights provided to those who have an emotional support animal and their faithful companion in the state of North Carolina.
+The following is an overview of the rights provided to those who have an emotional support animal in the state of North Carolina.
 We break down housing opportunities, laws related to travel, whether emotional support animals are allowed in the workplace, and more.

 Housing Laws

-Those who own an emotional support animal (or service animal) to help them with a mental or physical disability or complication are protected by the laws laid out in the Federal Fair Housing Act (FFHA).
-You can see the laws for animals under the FHA specifically for North Carolina here.
+Those who own an emotional support animal (or service animal) to help them with a mental or physical disability or complication are protected by the laws laid out in the federal Fair Housing Act (FHA).
 The law states that landlords, real estate agencies, and others cannot deny housing opportunities to prospective renters due to their emotional support animal or service animal.

-This also includes apartment complexes and rental home properties that have a strict no pet policy.
+This includes apartment complexes and rental home properties that have a strict “no pet” policy.
 They are also obligated to waive any pet fees they may have.

 In the state of North Carolina, those who have an emotional support animal letter (ESA letter) provided by a licensed mental health professional are protected for the following housing opportunities: